mcellteam/cellblender_tutorials/scripting/simple_geometry_scripting.rst

     * Using Blender's native geometry commands in a script
     * Using CellBlender's data model in a script

-This tutorial demonstrates the last of these options to construct a variable sized box.
+This tutorial demonstrates the last of these options to construct a variable sized box, and eventually rows and grids of variable sized boxes.

 Start with an empty scene (no objects, cameras, or lamps), and with CellBlender initialized.
 Also open a text editor window and create a new text file named "box.py".